lkodinsson/MARS/Fantasy/Archetypes.md

 ## Artificer

-Artificers are gifted craftspersons, that are capable of inventing all kinds of devices with the assistance of magic.
-Some of these devices they use themselves, but some artificers prefer craft solely to witness others benefit from their inventions.
+Artificers are gifted craftspersons that are capable of inventing all kinds of devices with the assistance of magic.
+Some of these devices they use themselves, but some artificers prefer to craft solely to witness others benefit from their inventions.

 **Skills** Arcana (Any) (r6), Charisma (r6), Craft (r6), Perception (r6), Sleight (r6)
-**Spells** Artificer starts with two spells.
+**Spells** Artificers start with two spells.
 **Talent** [Arcane Synthesis (1/rest)](/Fantasy/Talents.md#arcane-synthesis)
 **Primary Stat** Artificer must start with a maximum intelligence of 11 or greater.